• Testing Lab

 Substances.

 RoHS applies to electrical and electronic equipment (EEE).
-Tens of countries, especially in Europe and in Asia, even some US states, have voted RoHS regulations.
-The European Union EU RoHS has been the pioneer in this sector and remains a reference.
+Tens of countries, especially in Europe and in Asia, even some US states, have voted for RoHS regulations.
+EU RoHS has pioneered in this sector and remains a reference.

 RoHS Testing